CyberMonitor/orquestra-docs/v1/content/tutorials/ml-basic-1.md

 ---
-title: "Running a simple machine learning workflow"
+title: "ML 1: Running a simple workflow"
-summary: Write a workflow template to run a simple machine learning model.
+summary: Learn how to write a workflow template to run a machine learning model.
 weight: 3
 ---
 # ML Tutorial 1: Running an Orquestra workflow